Satisfactory Academic Progress – Quick SAP Facts

 - 3.00 GPA for all graduate students

-- Degree receipt within specified maximum timeframe –
+- Degree completion within 150% of specified credit hour requirement –

 - 111 semester hours – associate's degree in nursing